 HR for SMEs is a blog created in the beginning of 2018 with the idea of sharing knowledge.
 To bring to Small and medium enterprises owners the knowledge of a HR Manager

-The base of conducting exit interviews with employees who have decided to leave, rather than while they are employed, is because they feel more comfortable speaking about the company culture and their former colleagues while these constructive feedback can not affect their salary or daily work.
+The reason of conducting exit interviews with employees who have decided to leave, rather than while they are employed, is because they feel more comfortable speaking.
+The speak about the company culture and their former colleagues while these constructive feedback can not affect their salary or daily work.
 In the end, it is understandable that an existing employee wouldn’t like to speak about their colleagues or line managers as this could create a bad atmosphere.

 Note that even though, employees tend to be more sincere, it has been seen (Brooks, B, 2007) that exit interviews are not 100% accurate and that some employees will cover with a plain version of the reality so they don’t affect other colleagues, or because they consider the situation confidential, as Taylor.
 S, 2014 explains.